-Code Red is an organization that serves to provide personal care and feminine products to homeless women, while promoting awareness surrounding menstrual hygiene as well as global dangers that affect women at large.
-The packages not only raise consciousness about homelessness, but also include information about human trafficking dangers.
+Code Red is an organization that serves to provide personal care and menstrual products to homeless and refugee women and girls, while promoting awareness surrounding menstrual hygiene as well as global dangers that affect women at large.
+The menstrual products in the packages we distribute not only raise consciousness about homelessness, but also include information about human trafficking dangers and sexual transmitted diseases.

-A lack of feminine products and healthy ways to manage woman's periods is a large and neglected issue in the world.
+A lack of menstrual products and healthy ways to manage periods is a large and neglected issue in the world.
 Sanitary products play a crucial role around important issues such as hygiene, health, education, protection and security of young women and girls.
 In order to aid in this issue we try to make sure these women have access to the products.
-Code Red is more than just giving hygiene products to every homeless woman in the community, it serves a basic human right to sanitation and comfort ability.
+Code Red is more than just giving hygiene products to those in need, it serves a basic human right to sanitation and comfort ability.

 THE CODE RED Board of Directors